khanonjs/khanon.js-website/public/docs/3-scene-states.md

 [SceneStateInterface](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html) can apply two optional generic interfaces.

 Use the `S` generic to apply a type to the [`setup`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#setup) accessor.
-The data stored in the [`setup`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#setup) accessor is passed to the state by the [switchState](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#switchState) call.
+The data stored in the *setup* accessor is passed to the state by the [switchState](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#switchState) call.
 In this way the caller can send parameters to the state.

-To access the scene associated to a state use the [`scene`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#scene) accessor. `C` generic type is applied to the [`scene`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#scene) accessor.
+To access the scene associated to a state use the [`scene`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#scene) accessor. `C` generic type is applied to the *scene* accessor.

 Use [`spawn`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#spawn) and [`remove`](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#remove) properties to spawn and remove elements.
 They are a shortcut to the actual scene spawn and remove classes.

-You can switch of camera using the [switchCamera](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#switchCamera) method.
+To switch of camera use the [switchCamera](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#switchCamera) method.
+This method has to be called in in the scene (or state) start.
+Every scene needs to have attached a camera in every moment.

 # Decorator properties